scottslowe/2018-git-workshop/README.md

-# 2018-git-workshop
+# Hands-On Git Workshop

-Materials for hands-on Git workshop
+This repository contains materials for a hands-on Git workshop I'm delivering for the first time at the Lexington VMUG on March 8, 2018.